 What is a patent publication?

-A patent publication is a published utility patent application.
-A patent publication is not a patent.
+A patent publication is a published utility patent application which is not the same thing as a patent.
 While a published patent application may eventually issue into a patent, the patent publication consists of only the application itself, namely, the drawings and written specification.
 The patent publication does not provide information about events subsequent to the publication date, e.g., whether the application was approved.
 To determine the subsequent file history, you have to look up the application number at USPTO Public Pair.

 How to identify a patent publication